hard-nett/airdrop/zk-crates/docs/spec.md

 > When someone is claiming, they will be revealing how much and to whom the claimed tokens are going to *(along with the other crucial components like nullifiers & note commitments)*.
 >
 > **2. Viewing key magic is very limited**
-> We still need a design around how a user who may have spent some, but not all of their allocation can view their remaining balance, without ever revealing it publicly.
-We must do this in a trustless way, without introducing actions that may leak information, such as storage-access-patterns or others.
+> We do not use diversifiers, viewing-keys & spending-keys as defined in zcashs protocols, which is how note-commitments and nullifiers are
+> derived.
+We instead implement a simplified implementation of this that satisfies our requirements, without sacraficing any of the privacy
+> guarantees that are available with use of halo2 circuits.
 >
 ## Requirements

 - **Keys: Self-Custody Key Management Systems**
 - **Randomness Generators**
-- **Private Proof Of Ownership - PLUME**
+- **Private Proof Of Ownership - PLUME or Baby-JubJub**
-- **Sinsemilla Merkle Tree**
+- **Sinsemilla Merkle Trees**
 - **Notes & Note Commitments (UTXO)**
 - **Nullifier Use**
 - **Verifiable Service in TEE**

 ## Keys

-We have two main types of keys involved in this process.
+We have 3 main types of keys involved in this process.

 1. Eligible Keys
 2. Redemption Keys
+3. HKDF keys

 Eligible keys are the keypair that has a public allocation set for them, and is they key that we must keep any signature or hash derived from it private, in order to retain privacy.
-Redemption keys are the keys that will be recieving the public allocations claimed by the eligilbe keys.
+Redemption keys are the keys that will be recieving the public allocations claimed by the eligible keys.
+HKDF keys are keys that are deterministically derived from private inputs of a circuit.
+HKDF keys are specifically used to make our proof of ownership step effecient & feasable in-circuit.

 > NOTE: zcash orchard protocol implements very complex (but useful) key derivation for viewing, authorization, and privacy retention purposes.
 Our scope does not require the use of viewing or authorization keys, as the end results of tokens claimed will be public.
 A large portion of the modifications from the orchard protocol altering how note-commitments & nullifiers are derived, as they rely heavily on the use of the key structure used by zcash orchard protocol.